 Fundamental and technical analysis for pairs trading

-The beauty of pairs trading is that it can be utilised by both fundamental investors and technical analysts.
+The beauty of pairs trading is that it can be utilized by both fundamental investors and technical analysts.
 Fundamental investors could use the valuation of both for the ratio, and when one becomes too expensive relative to the other market then a trading opportunity is created, buying the undervalued one and selling the overvalued one.

 Technical investors will just use the price, but since the price is essentially a function of expected earnings in the future, the overall approach is the same.

 Pairs trading risks